Dan H. Yaalon: Academic career

 Yaalon continued publishing new work until the last days of his life.
 In 2012, after years of draft writing, he published his autobiography, A Passion for Science and Zion: The Yaalon Story.
-In the last two years of his life, Yaalon was preoccupied with reading archaeological literature, and geoarcheology.
+In the last two years of his life, Yaalon was preoccupied with reading archaeological literature, and Geoarchaeology.
 In the summer of 2013 Yaalon's health deteriorated, and on 29 January 2014 he died at home in Mevaseret Zion, Israel, surrounded by his family.

 Personal life

-In 1952 Dan Yaalon married Rita Singer (1926-2010), and soon after their marriage they chose to live in Kiryat Moshe in western Jerusalem.
+In 1952 Dan Yaalon married Rita Singer (1926–2010), and soon after their marriage they chose to live in Kiryat Moshe in western Jerusalem.
 The couple had two sons: David (1953) and Uri (1956).
 In 1975, the family moved to Givat HaMivtar, a neighborhood on the northern side of Jerusalem, and in 1997 they moved out of Jerusalem, to Mevaseret Zion.
 By the time of his death, Yaalon had seven grandchildren.

 Awards, honors, and legacy

 Yaalon received numerous awards over his career.
 In 2000, Yaalon received the Sarton Medal, the top award of the History of Science Society, from Ghent University in Belgium for outstanding contribution to the History of Soil Science.
 In 2010, Yaalon received the Dokuchaev Award from the IUSS, in recognition of his life contribution to pedology and soil sciences.
 Yaalon was also an Honorary Fellow of the British, German, and Russian Soil Science Societies, and received an Honorary Membership from the Israeli (2001) and American (2008) Geological Societies, an Honorary Membership from the IUSS (1998), was an Honorary Life Fellow of INQUA, and received an Honorary Doctorate from the University of Tbilisi in Georgia.
 In April 2015 a special IUSS symposium in honor of Yaalon was held at the University of Natural Resources and Life Sciences (BOKU) in Vienna and Uherske Hradiste.
 This event was followed by a special Memorial Issue in the journal of CATENA.
 In 2016, the IUSS commemorated Dan Yaalon with the Dan Yaalon Young Scientist Medal, to be awarded every four years on an interdivisional level in the framework of the World Congresses of Soil Science.